Skip to main content

 • Create a group access token for the microservice1-group directly.

-See the token mapping section for more information.
+See the Token Mapping section for more information.

 The following steps will guide you how to create a GitLab group access token.